 Figure 1: Getting the terminology right

 When we enter NR2B or nr2b along with the term "mouse" we find that the official gene symbol in Entrez Gene in this species is Grin2b.
-If you search for "nr2b human" you will find that the corresponding human gene is the same, but written entirely in capital letters GRIN2B.
-In both species the official gene name (the description field in Figure 1) is glutamate receptor, ionotropic, N-methyl D-aspartate 2B.
+If you search for "nr2b human" you will find that the corresponding human gene symbol is the same, but written entirely in capital letters: GRIN2B.
+In both species the official gene name (the description field in Figure 1) is glutamate receptor, ionotropic, N-methyl D-aspartate 2B (epsilon 2).

 Step 2.
 Linking to the GeneNetwork search page

 Now you are ready to link to the GN search page at www.genenetwork.org/.
 Ideally, keep this tutorial page open at the same time so that you can look back and forth between the two windows.
-You have a few choices to make: Choose species = Mouse, Group = BXD, Type = Hippocampus mRNA.
-We have a great deal of gene expression and other phenotype data for the BXDs, so when in doubt, please select the BXD group of mice.
-Having made these choices, you still need to pick a particular database; in this case an array data set for a particular brain region called the hippocampus that, like NR2B, is critical in learning and memory.
+You have a few choices to make: Choose Species = Mouse, Group = BXD, Type = Hippocampus mRNA.
+We have a great deal of gene expression and other phenotype data for the BXD family of mice, so when in doubt, select this group.
+Having made these three choices, you still need to pick a particular database; in this case an array data set for a particular brain region called the hippocampus that, like NR2B, is critical in learning and memory.
 For the purpose of this tutorial, choose the Data Set called Hippocampus Consortium M430v2 BXD (Jun06) PDNN.

-You can set your particular choice of species, group, type, and database as your personal default setting.
-Simply click on the Set to Default button (lower right).
-If you want to know what this long data set name (Hippocampus Consortium M430v2 BXD (Jun06) PDNN) is all about, click on the INFO button immediately to the right of the database name.
+You can set your particular choice of species, group, type, and database as your current default setting.
+Simply click on the big blue button labeled Set to Default.
+If you want to know what this long data set name (Hippocampus Consortium M430v2 BXD (Jun06) PDNN) is all about, click on the INFO button immediately to the right of the data set name.

-Now enter your search terms in either of the search term fields labeled Get Any or Combined.
+Now enter your search terms into the search term field labeled Get Any or Combined.
 Get Any is usually best and will search for all of the entries you put in this field (logical OR).
 You can put at least 50 gene symbols in this field, and you can just paste them from a text file or Excel column or row.
 The Combined search field will only find those records that match all of the terms that you enter (logical AND).
-You could enter both NR2B and Grin2b in the ANY field.
+You could enter both NR2B and Grin2b in the Get Any field.
 You can also use wildcard characters ? and * for single or multiple characters.
 It is often a good idea to enter an asterisk after a search term, such as Grin*.
 This will get all subunits of a molecule or complex.

 Figure 3: Search results for the search string Grin2b

-In this particular case, if you entered just "Grin2b", your will get at a list of eight data sets or Record IDs.
+In this particular case, if you enter "Grin2b" you will get at a list of eight data sets or Record IDs.
 Four of these (index numbers 2 through 5) are measurements of Grin2b expression.
-All four are measurements of mRNA levels that target different parts of the mRNA molecule: 1. the far distal 3' untranslated region (UTR), 2. the distal 3' UTR of a long-form variant, 3. the 3' region of the last coding exons (coding exon 12), and an alternative 3' UTR (a short form of the message).
+All four are measurements of mRNA levels that target different parts of the mRNA molecule: 1. the far distal 3' untranslated region (UTR), 2. the distal 3' UTR of a long-form variant, 3. the 3' region of the last coding exon (coding exon 12), and 4. an alternative 3' UTR (a short form of the message).
 Which of the three should you pick?
-The best choice is usually the that which corresponds to coding sequence.
-In this case, you should study the 5th entry highlighted in red.
-You an come back to the other two data sets later to see how they compare.
-And you can ignore the top three Kif17 data sets that were found only because the gene description includes the text "NR2B/GRIN2B NMDA receptor transporter."
+The best choice is usually the one which corresponds to coding sequence--in this case the highlighted Record ID 142223_at (index number 4).
+You can come back to the other data sets later to see how they compare.
+And you can ignore all of the other rows of data that were found only because the gene descriptions happen to include the text "Grin2b"

-This is a good point to review several of the features most GN pages.
-Feature 1 is the banner of terms toward the top labeled Home, Search, Help, News, etc. etc. Most of these menu headings have pop-down lists from which you can select additional resources and tools.
+This is a good point to stop and to review several of the features of most GN pages.
+Feature 1 is the banner of terms toward the top labeled Home, Search, Help, News, etc. etc. Most of these headings have pop-down lists from which you can select additional resources and tools.
 For example, the Search menu heading lists the Search Databases page (our starting point), the SNP Browser tool, the GeneWiki resource, Interval Analyst, and GenomeGraph displays.
 These features are worth trying out later.
-The Policy menu explains how to contact the data providers and how to use and cite data.
+The Policies menu explains how to contact the data providers and how to use and cite data.
 Send us an email is you have questions about use, but in general a citation is what we hope for.

 Another useful feature of the Search Results window is the sorting row at the top that contains very small arrowheads pointing up and down.
-You can sort longer lists of "hits" by their location, their expression levels, or by their maximum LRS or LOD scores.
-There are also small check boxes to the left of each entry.
+You can sort the search results by symbol, description, gene location, expression levels, or by maximum LRS or LOD scores.
+There are also small index check boxes to the left of each entry.
 These are used to select data you would like to move into a Collection.
 The Add button will move any checked items into your collection.
-Collections can include any gene, trait, or SNP marker that has measured in the BXD family.
-You can even add your own BXD data using Enter Trait Data in the MAIN menu (top left).
+Collections can include any gene, trait, or SNP marker that has been measured in the BXD family.
+You can even add your own BXD data using Enter Trait Data in the Home menu (top left).
 The ability to add diverse data types into a Collection provides a great deal of power.
 The use of the Collections is a topic for a more advanced tour.
-Let's get through this quick tour and then feel free to build up your own collections of phenotypes for "collective" analysis.
+Let's get through this quick tour and then feel free to build up your own collection of phenotypes for network analysis.

 Step 4.
 Reviewing the NR2B expression data.

-Roll you cursor over the term ProbeSet/1422223_at in the Search Results window.
+Select the checkbox to the left of Record ID 1422223_at in the Search Results window.
 This weird Record ID is the name that Affymetrix Inc has given to one of the specific assays of mRNA expression of Grin2b.
 The call their assays "probe set", and this probe set targets the last exon of the Grin2b transcript.
-The text will turn red.
-Click on the term.
+The row will be highlighted in pale yellow.
+Click on the blue text "1422223_at".
 This will generate a new page called the Trait Data and Analysis Form.

-This Trait Data and Analysis Form page is the most important page for the analysis of genes and traits.
+This Trait Data and Analysis Form page is the most important page for the analysis of transcripts and other types of traits.
 We will return here several times.
-The top of this page contains useful background information, including the database that we used, the trait identifier, gene symbol and aliases, the chromosomal location and megabase position (Mb) of Grin2b in the mouse genome.
+The top of this page contains useful background information, including the database that we used, the mRNA or trait identifier, gene symbol and aliases, the chromosomal location and megabase position (Mb) of Grin2b in the mouse genome.
 GN also includes links to NCBI, OMIM, GenBank, BioGPS, STRING, PANTHER, Gemma, and the Allen Brain Atlas (ABA).
 To find out more about these resource, just click on the links.
 There are also many additional useful links under the Links menu heading.

 Figure 4: Trait Data and Analysis Form for Grin2b, probe set 1422223_at

 Seven (or eight) large square buttons are shown in Figure 4 and you need to know what most of them do.

 - GeneWiki: This link lets you annotated our databases.
 You can leave yourself notes and comments about particular genes or probe sets.
 You can easily find your own notes using a special search string described in the Advanced Search page.
 But in short your search would be written out "wiki=myName".
 Leave out the quotes and make sure that "myName" is in your Wiki entry.
 It is that simple.

-- Probe Tool: A link to the sequence data for the individual probes that make up a probe set.
+- Probes: A link to the sequence data for the individual probes that make up an Affymetrix probe set.
 This table can be used for a very fine-grained analysis of particular probe sets, but is actually rarely used at this point.

-The larger numbers in the boxes (6.631, 6.612, etc.) are estimates of the abundance of Grin2b mRNA in the hippocampii of different samples of mice.
-The smaller numbers (0.184, 0.205, etc.) are the standard errors of expression, usually based on two arrays (hence SEM also equals SD).
+The larger numbers in the boxes (6.722, 6.695, etc.) are estimates of the abundance of Grin2b mRNA in the hippocampii of different samples of mice.
+The smaller numbers (0.308, 0.383, etc.) are the standard errors of expression, usually based on two arrays (because n = 2 the SEM also equals SD).
 Numbers are all expressed using a log base 2 scale.
-A value of 8 therefore corresponds to 2^8 or 256.
+A value of 8 therefore corresponds to 2^8 or 256 on a linear scale.
 A difference of one unit is roughly equivalent to a two-fold difference in expression in Grin2b expression.
-DBA/2J has an expression of 6.506 +/- 0.008 whereas BXD14 has an expression of 7.604 +/- 0.232.
+B6D2F1 at the top has an expression of 6.722 +/- 0.308 whereas BXD45 has an expression of 7.790 +/- 0.076.
 That amounts to approximately a 2-fold difference in the amount of transcript.

 These kinds of preliminary results often generate intriguing and testable hypothesis: do strains of mice have the anticipated differences in learning and memory performance given the known effects of Grin2b overexpression in transgenic mice?
-If you scroll down farther in this lists of Grin2b expression estimates you will see that the strain of mouse called BXD80 only expresses 6.098 units of NR2B whereas BXD42 expresses 8.400 units.
-That amouts to a putative 5-fold difference in mRNA level.
-We need to take this with a grain of salt, because these expression estimates are lower than we expect.
+If you scroll down farther in this lists of Grin2b expression estimates you will see that the strain of mouse called BXD73a (once known as BXD80) only expresses 6.154 units of NR2B whereas BXD42 expresses 8.557 units.
+That amouts to a putative 5.29-fold difference in mRNA level.
+We need to take this with a grain of salt, because these estimates are lower than we expect.
 The average expression for all transcripts (including those NOT expressed) is 8 units.
-The fact that the average expression of the Grin2b probe set is less than average should make us worry.
+The fact that the average expression of this Grin2b probe set is less than average should make us worry.
 Are these data too noisy to use?
-Is there an unsuspected problem with the data handling or the probes?
-These are hard questions to answer but the Probe Tool is useful because you can look at the expression of the individual probes values used to generate the probe set summary value.
-We will skip this process for now, but remember that this "deeper" level is always just one click away.
-For the time being, let's evaluate the data using the Basic Statistics function.
+Is there an unsuspected problem with the data handling or the Affymetrix probe set?
+These are hard questions to answer but the Probes tool is useful because you can look at the expression of the individual probes values that are used to generate the probe set summary.
+We will skip this process for now, but remember that this "deeper" level is just one click away.
+For the time being, let's evaluate the data using the Basic Statistics functions.